Alirezakargar27/Wikipedia-Game-Hackathon-winner-project/README.md

 Wikipedia Guessing Game

-This project is a result of a three-day hackathon organized by Master School in March 2024 (only two months into begging of our training on Python!).
-Our team, clinched the winning prize in this event.
+This project is a result of a three-day hackathon organized by Master School in March 2024 (only two months into begging of my journy in Software development)Our team, clinched the winning prize in this event.

 *Description*
 The Wikipedia Guessing Game is an interactive game built upon the Wikipedia library.
 Players compete to guess link titles within randomly selected Wikipedia articles, testing their knowledge and accuracy in an exciting challenge.